An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Related work and preliminaries

 By rewriting the gradient $\nabla F(x_k)$ as $\kappa (x_k - p(x_k)) $, we obtain the proximal point algorithm~\cite{rockafellarppa}:

-\paragraph{Accelerated proximal point algorithm.} Since gradient descent on~$F$ yields the proximal point algorithm, it is also natural to apply an accelerated first-order method to get faster convergence.
-To that effect, Nesterov's algorithm~\cite{nesterov1983} uses a two-stage update, using a specific extrapolation parameter $\beta_{k+1}$:
+\paragraph{Accelerated proximal point algorithm.} Since gradient descent on~$F$ yields the proximal point algorithm, it is natural to apply an accelerated first-order method to get faster convergence.
+To that effect, Nesterov's algorithm~\cite{nesterov1983} uses a two-stage update, along with a specific extrapolation parameter $\beta_{k+1}$: